Zeke-OS/zeke/doc/coding_standards.markdown

     void mod_deinit(void)
     { ... }

-Constructor prioritizing is not supported for constructor pointers but however linker uses SORT, which may or may not work as expected.
+Constructor prioritizing is not supported and `SUBSYS_DEP` should be used to tell dependencies between intializers.

 ### hw_preinit and hw_postinit

-hw_preinit and hw_postinit can be used by including kinit.h header file and using following notation:
+hw_preinit and hw_postinit can be used by including kinit.h header file and using the following notation:

     void mod_preinit(void)
     {